royxss/Project_Risk_Assessment_Deploy/README.md

 2. Wrong choice of measurement metrics.
 3. No parameter tuning, grid tuning with cross validation, eval_set.
 4. No oversampling techniques like SMOTE.
-7. Output is not self explanatory to customers i.e. need a probabilistic threshold and display yes/no.
+5. Output is not self explanatory to customers i.e. need a probabilistic threshold and display yes/no.

 ### Improvements:
 1. Choice of boosting mechanism.
 2. Model tuning using grid search with cross validation.
 3. Metrics as AUC/RoC and recall.
-4. Sysnthetic Sampling using SMOTE - Could not be completed.
+4. Sysnthetic Sampling using SMOTE

 ### Post Production Support:
 1. Event trigger when model drifts.